mharoruiz/iberian_exception/README.md

 The figure above shows different aggregations of CPI indices and the relationship between them.
 For example, NRG (energy CPI) and CP00xNRG (all-items CPI excluding energy) make up CP00 (all-items CPI).
 Similarly, we know from `explore.R` that GD and SERV make up CP00.

 For this challenge, pick any two CPI aggregations that you would like to explore.
-The two variables of your choice must combine into a third, broader CPI category.
+The two variables of your choice should combine into a third, broader CPI category.
 For example, NRG and IGDxNRG combine to form IGD.

 Next, create a new R script and name it `my_exploration.R`.
-The script should first estimate synthetic control units for each of these CPI aggregations and conduct inference on the estimates.
-Use functions `estimate_sc()` and `inference_sc()` to get this done.
+The script should first estimate synthetic control units for each of these CPI aggregations using function `estimate_sc()`.

-Once you do this, transform dataframe outputed by `estimate_sc()` to include the year-on-year inflation rate.
-Use the transformed dataframe in combination with `plot_results()` to visualize the effect of the Iberian exception on your two outcomes of choice.

-Now, use functions `get_ate_table()` and `get_pval_table()` to create a dataframe that summarizes the effect of the intervention on the three outcomes you are analyzing for both Spain and Portugal over the entire post-treatment period.

-Finally, use `plot_decomposition()` to understand how the Iberian exception affected the two CPI aggregations of your choice with respect to the broader category.
-Look into the left and middle panels of the resulting plot: Which of the outcomes, if any, can explain the effect on the third one better?
-Refer to the right panel to analyze whether the added effect of the two indices is approximately equal to the broader index.
-Are the results for Spain and Portugal similar?
+Next, use the resulting data frame to plot the results for each of these variables.
+You can also use `plot_decomposition()` to understand how the Iberian exception affected the two CPI aggregations of your choice with respect to the broader category; Which of the outcomes, if any, can explain the effect on the third one better?; Are the results for Spain and Portugal similar?
 How do they differ?

 ---